wix/Detox/docs/Guide.Migration.md

 ## 17.3.0

-In the context of introducting the element screenshots feature ([#2012](https://github.com/wix/Detox/issues/2012)), we decided to slightly change the contract between Detox and externally-implemented _drivers_.
+In the context of introducing the element screenshots feature ([#2012](https://github.com/wix/Detox/issues/2012)), we decided to slightly change the contract between Detox and externally-implemented _drivers_.
 These should be modified according to the follow diff-snippet:

 ```diff
 class Expect {